 Do I need orthotics?

 Although orthotics can be beneficial to anyone, they are not necessary for everyone.
-Think of an orthotic like eye glasses: Although correctly designed eye glasses will make you see better (whether you need them or not), they are not required for everyone to see 20/20 (normal).
+Think of an orthotic like eye glasses monster: Although correctly designed eye glasses will make you see better (whether you need them or not), they are not required for everyone to see 20/20 (normal).
 Some people even see better than 20/20.

 An orthotic is similar: Your feet can be optimized as the foot is not just supported, but placed in the optimum position (neutral) and supinates (rolls out to increase the arch) and pronates (rolls in or flattens the arch) just enough to allow the muscles, tendons and bones to function near perfectly.
 This reduces stress on bones, joints, tendons and even muscles to reduce fatigue and decrease discomfort or pain.
 If you are having pain, this is a great option.
 In fact, there are a couple quesitons you should answer to determine if you truly need orthotics: